servicebinding/spec/README.md

 A Provisioned Service resource **MUST** define a `.status.binding` which is a `LocalObjectReference`-able (containing a single field `name`) to a `Secret`.
 The `Secret` **MUST** be in the same namespace as the resource.
 The `Secret` data **SHOULD** contain a `type` entry with a value that identifies the abstract classification of the binding.
 The `Secret` type (`.type` verses `.data.type`) **SHOULD** reflect this value as `service.binding/{type}`, replacing `{type}` with the `Secret` data type.
 It is **RECOMMENDED** that the `Secret` data also contain a `provider` entry with a value that identifies the provider of the binding.
 The `Secret` data **MAY** contain any other entry.
 To facilitate discoverability, it is **RECOMMENDED** that a `CustomResourceDefinition` exposing a Provisioned Service add `service.binding/provisioned-service: "true"` as a label.

+> Note: While the Provisioned Service referenced `Secret` data should contain a `type` entry, the `type` must be defined before it is projected into an application workload.
+This allows a mapping to enrich an existing secret.

 Extensions and implementations **MAY** define additional mechanisms to consume a Provisioned Service that does not conform to the duck type.

 ## Resource Type Schema